Our Approach and Model

 The Women’s Safe House offers a state-of-the art Children’s Program – providing a nurturing environment where children can take part in a variety of structured activities.
 Since children are secondary and tertiary victims of domestic violence, our Child Parent Advocates work diligently to assess each child’s needs, especially children who display a level of aggressive behavior.
 Advocates strive to help each child reach his or her potential by building their self-esteem, developing their character, and instilling respect for themselves and others through various school aged and prevention based curriculum.

-The Women’s Safe House is the only domestic violence shelter within the state of Missouri to offer a twelve-month AfterCare Program.
-The AfterCare Program provides women who have completed the terms of the Residential Program with continued advocacy, case management, transportation assistance, and emergency financial assistance for one year.
+The Women’s Safe House is the only domestic violence shelter within the state of Missouri to offer a 12-month+ AfterCare Program.
+The S.T.E.P.S.
+(Successful Transitions by Empowering People with Services) AfterCare Program provides women who have completed the terms of the Residential Program with continued advocacy, case management, transportation assistance, and emergency financial assistance for one year.
+S.T.E.P.S.
 AfterCare is offered to residents to help prevent homelessness and eliminate the woman’s return to the abuser while in the process of rebuilding her life and attaining an accomplish-able level of security and independence.

 We strive to educate women, men, & children about dynamics of domestic violence in hopes of changing community norms that allow violence to occur.
 Our presentations reach faith-based groups, businesses, schools, healthcare providers, and more.
 Learn More…